 Pedagogy in Health Promotion: The Scholarship of Teaching and Learning

 SOPHE is proud to announce the launch of Pedagogy in Health Promotion: The Scholarship of Teaching and Learning.
-The first issue of the new journal, in collaboration with Sage Publications, will be published in Spring, 2015.
+The first issue of the new journal is available now!

 Editor-in-Chief: Stephen Gambescia, PhD, MEd, MHum, MBA, MCHES, Professor at Drexel University